 APPENDIX “C” - Receipt and Delivery Point(s)

-GAS GATHERING AGREEMENT
+INTERRUPTIBLE GAS GATHERING AGREEMENT

-This Gas Gathering Agreement ("Agreement") is made and entered into, to be effective ______, 2001 (the “Effective Date”), between, ("Gatherer"), a Limited Liability Corporation, and ("Shipper"), a _______ Limited Liability Corporation.
+This Interruptible Gas Gathering Agreement ("Agreement") is made and entered into, to be effective ______, 2001 (the “Effective Date”), between, Crescendo Energy, LLC ("Gatherer"), a Delware Limited Liability Corporation, and Tom Brown, Inc. ("Shipper"), a _______ Limited Liability Corporation.
 Gatherer and Shipper may be jointly referred to as the "Parties."

 WHEREAS, Shipper owns or controls a supply of natural gas which it desires Gatherer to gather for Shipper’s account, and;